Earth Day is a great time to connect with nature! Here are ten ways to celebrate and fun reads to go along with this special day!

-Make sure you take photos!
+Be sure to take photos!
 This is one for the memory books!

-- Find something large to use as the boat that is somewhat sturdy and has a bit of surface area.
+1. Find something to use as the boat that is somewhat sturdy and has a bit of surface area.
 We've used bark and hosta leaves and both made great boats!

-- Gather all-natural materials to decorate or put in your boat - flowers, petals, small leaves or twigs are just a few ideas!
+2. Gather all-natural materials to decorate or put in your boat - flowers, petals, small leaves or twigs are just a few ideas!

 3. Bird Watching!

 Did you know that bird watching is good for your health?
 Not only is it interesting and a fun hobby, but it also has health benefits.